Ingolf U. Dalferth: Biography

-Ingolf U. Dalferth studied theology, philosophy, and linguistics in Tübingen, Edinburgh, Vienna, and Cambridge.
+Dalferth studied theology, philosophy, and linguistics in Tübingen, Edinburgh, Vienna, and Cambridge.
 After receiving his doctorate and habilitation in theology at the University of Tübingen, he held various positions including director of studies at the Tübinger Stift, lecturer in Durham, and professor in Tübingen, Uppsala and Frankfurt a.
 M. From 1987 to 1989 he was Hulsean Lecturer at the University of Cambridge, 1995 the Samuel Ferguson Lecturer at Manchester University, in 2008 the Bapsybanoo Marchioness of Winchester Lecturer at the University of Oxford.
 In 2019 he gave the Prabhu Interfaith, Peace and Justice Lecture at Cal State Los Angeles, in 2020 (together with Claudia Welz) the Tillich-Lecture 2020 in Frankfurt am Main, in 2021 die Davide Zordan Lecture in Trento/Italy, and in 2022 the Marsilius-Lecture in Heidelberg.
-From 1986-1988, 1996-1998 and 2004-2006 he was President of the European Society for the Philosophy of Religion.
-From 1999-2007 he was the founding President of the German Society for Philosophy of Religion.
-In 2015-2016 he was President of the Society for Philosophy of Religion in the USA.
-From 1981 to 1990 he was Lecturer and University Professor of Systematic Theology at the University of Tübingen, from 1990 to 1995 Professor of Protestant Theology (Dogmatics) and Philosophy of Religion at the University of Frankfurt, from 1995 to 2013 Professor of Systematic Theology, Symbolism and Philosophy of Religion at the University of Zürich.
+From 1986-1988, 1996-1998 and 2004-2006 he was president of the European Society for the Philosophy of Religion.
+From 1999 to 2007 he was the founding president of the German Society for Philosophy of Religion.
+In 2015-2016 he was president of the Society for Philosophy of Religion in the USA.
+From 2001 to 2013 he served as a member of the Norris-Hulse-Standing Commission, University of Cambridge, from 2001 to 2013 he was a member of the advisory board of the Center for Subjectivity Research Copenhagen, and since 2002 he has been at board of the Søren Kierkegaard Research Centre Copenhagen.
+From 1981 to 1990 Dalferth was lecturer and university professor of systematic theology at the University of Tübingen, from 1990 to 1995 professor of protestant theology (dogmatics) and philosophy of religion at the University of Frankfurt, from 1995 to 2013 professor of systematic theology, symbolics and philosophy of religion at the University of Zürich.
 From 2007 to 2020 he was the Danforth Professor of Philosophy of Religion at Claremont Graduate University.
-From 1991-1994 he served as the Dean of the Faculty of Protestant Theology at the University of Frankfurt, Germany, and from 1998 to 2002 as the Dean of the Faculty of Theology at the University of Zurich.
-From 2004 to 2009 he was Research Fellow at the Collegium Helveticum in Zurich, from 2005 to 2006 Fellow at the Institute for Advanced Study in Berlin.
-In 2020 he was the first IRF Fellow at the Institute for Research on the Philosophy of Religion at Goethe University Frankfurt am Main.
-In 2005 and 2006 he was awarded honorary doctorates from the Universities of Uppsala and Copenhagen.
+From 1991 to 1994 he served as the dean of the Faculty of Protestant Theology at the University of Frankfurt, Germany, and from 1998 to 2002 as the dean of the Faculty of Theology at the University of Zurich.
+From 2004 to 2009 he was research fellow at the Collegium Helveticum in Zurich, from 2005 to 2006 fellow at the Institute for Advanced Study in Berlin.
+In 2020 he was the first IRF Fellow at the Institute for Research on the Philosophy of Religion at Goethe University Frankfurt am Main, and in 2023 fellow at the Stellenbosch Institute for Advanced Study in South Africa.
+In 2005 and 2006 he was awarded honorary doctorates from the universities of Uppsala and Copenhagen.
 2017-2018 he held the Leibniz-Chair at the University of Leipzig.
 In 2022 he received the Marsilius Medal for promoting conversation between the cultures of science and knowledge at the University of Heidelberg.
 In 2018 he was honored with a Festschrift: Das Letzte – der Erste.
 Gott denken.
 Festschrift für Ingolf U. Dalferth zum 70.
 Geburtstag.
 Ed.
 Hans-Peter Großhans, Michael Moxter, and Philipp Stoellger, Tübingen 2018. pp. XI, 504.